Types of shakuhachi — Jinashi and Jimori vs. Jiari Jinuri and cast-bores

 Jinashi (地無し) Shakuhachi

 When an acoustical issue cannot be resolved by subtraction alone, addition is required.
-Jimori shakuhachi are created by applying small amounts of paste—traditionally a mixture of urushi lacquer and jinoko stone powder—to specific areas of the bore.
+Jimori shakuhachi are created by applying small amounts of paste — traditionally a mixture of urushi lacquer and jinoko stone powder — to specific areas of the bore.
 Like subtraction, these additions are carefully adjusted.
 Ultimately, subtraction and addition are two complementary techniques.
-Similar to Jinashi, Jimori bores can be left raw or lacquered.
+Similar to Jinashi, Jimori bores can be left raw or lacquered over.

 Advantages of Quality Jinashi & Jimori